 - Divide batter evenly among 6-10 muffin tins filling all the way to the top.
 Adjust batch size, if necessary.

 - Bake for 25-30 minutes or until the tops are golden brown and when a fork or knife comes out completely clean.
 It’s better to slightly over-bake these than under-bake because the gluten-free flour takes longer to cook all the way through.

-- After baking, let muffins cool for 5 minutes, then gently remove from the muffin tin and place onto a cooling rack.
+- After baking, let the muffins cool for 5 minutes, then gently remove them from the muffin tin and place them onto a cooling rack.
 Enjoy warm or at room temperature.